[Jen] Inquiry is more than something you do in your classroom… it’s a natural way that humans approach the world.

 Meet the Course Instructors

-Jennifer Fee is the Manager of K-12 programs at the Cornell Lab Lab or Ornithology where she and her team have developed a network of more than 30,000 educators from all over the country and internationally.
+Jennifer Fee is the Manager of K-12 programs at the Cornell Lab of Ornithology where she and her team have developed a network of more than 30,000 educators from all over the country and internationally.
 Her expertise is in helping educators integrate citizen science into teaching practices and connecting youth with nature.
 She has taught more than a hundred professional development workshops and is the co-author of Citizen Science: 15 Lessons That Bring Biology to Life from the NSTA press.
 She holds a B.S.
 (Biology) from Truman State University and M.S.
 (Behavior, Ecology,… Read full bio

 Lindsay Glasner is the Outreach Coordinator with the Cornell Lab’s K-12 Education program where she leads workshops, manages the ambassador program, designs curricula, and creates online courses.
 Drawing from her graduate-level training in environmental education, Lindsay inspires teachers and their students to tune in to birds and ask their own scientific questions.
 Lindsay caught the birding bug while working at the Cornell Lab and is now a full-fledged birder and a passionate spokesperson for citizen science.

 As a K-12 Education Specialist at the Cornell Lab, Kelly Schaeffer works to help students connect to birds and nature through scientific exploration.
 Kelly has lead dozens of sessions and workshops for educators at conferences across the US, including NSTA, NAAEE, and BOOST.
 With a background in wildlife field research, Kelly brings an understanding of what it takes to conduct authentic science inquiry into everything she develops.
 She holds B.S. degrees (Wildlife Conservation and Entomology) from the University of Delaware and an M.S.
 (Environmental… Read full bio

 - Define “citizen science” accurately in your own words.